IK Multimedia MixBox!! You didn’t think we’d go without reviewing this, did you?

 As with anyone who is an IK Multimedia fan, I was super excited about this release as I made an Instagram post not long before the announcement of MixBox asking them when they were going to release a 500 series styled look to the plugins.

 Slate Digital went this route, a lot of people gravitated toward that look.
 I know many who purchased Mix Rack mostly based on the look and sound second, then we have PSP who took on the same look.
 So, I figured it was only a matter of time before IK jumped onboard.

 What is MixBox?

-MixBox is a lovely 500 series lunchbox styled channel strip that comes with
+MixBox is a lovely 500 series lunchbox styled multi-effect plugin (channel strip) that comes with

 - and more